next Event of the National Capital Cactus and

 sun during the preceding spring and summer.

-View of one of the Plant Display Tables and Plant Sales area at our Annual Plant Show and Sale at Brookside Gardens in 2012.
+View of one of the Plant Display Tables and Plant Sales area at a recent Annual Plant Show at Brookside Gardens.

 The National Capital Cactus and Succulent SocietyThe NCCSS is a group of individuals sharing an interest in the collecting and growing of cacti and other types of succulent plants.
 We meet once a month from September through June.
 In August we hold an annual plant show and sale at Brookside Gardens in Wheaton, Maryland.
 Our Regular Monthly Meetings are held at St. Anselm’s Abbey School at 14th & South Dakota Ave.
 N.E.
 Washington, DC.
 Our meeting begin at 10:30 a.m. and end at Noon.
 If you live in the Washington, D.C. area and are interested in succulent plants, why not visit one of our meetings and share your interest with others who also love these weird and fascinating plants.